 Welcome to the City of Griffin Stormwater Division’s “Importance of your Water” Annual Photography Contest

-The above photograph, taken by Candace Augsten, is titled “Tunnel Vision”.
+The following photograph, taken by Michael Renew, is titled “Flint River”.

 A winning photograph will be featured here each month.
 Each photo will be accompanied by an educational message.
 A traveling display of all of the photos will be set up in Griffin.
 Let us know if you would like to host the traveling display!

 Interested in entering the photo contest next year?
 Photographs taken within Griffin-Spalding County will be accepted in March of 2019.
 The photos should reflect how important clean water is to all of us.
 Themes can include natural settings, wildlife, municipal water/wastewater/stormwater, recreation or pollution.
 Photos for the 2019 contest must be taken after March 2018.

 Contact Brice Martin at firstname.lastname@example.org or Alexa Robinson at email@example.com for questions or if you wish to have the traveling display featured at your building.